kemeng0511/Implementation-practice/README.md

 ### Tutorial 8 : Basic shading
 *In python, the shading information is saved in **StandardShading.fragmentshader** and **StandardShading.vertexshader** Using C++ language.*
+* Having highlights when looking in the reflection of a light (specular lighting)
+* Beeing darker when light is not directly towards the model (diffuse lighting)
-[![Youtube]](https://www.youtube.com/watch?v=Xl_-_h4HQhw "Youtube")
+* Cheating a lot (ambient lighting) [![Youtube]](https://www.youtube.com/watch?v=Xl_-_h4HQhw "Youtube")

 <br>